modelsbymike3d/arbootcamp-site/_guides/general/3d-for-augmented-reality.md

 ### Triangle Count

-A 3D mesh consists of various polygons connected together.
+A 3D mesh consists of various polygons connected together - each point of the polygon is a vertex.
 Usually these are quads or triangles.
 Each platform lists their limits in triangle count, so that is the value we are going to use here.
 Lens Studio has a soft limit of 100k triangles, but they recommend no more than 60k if the object is animated (and only 3k for cloth simulation).
 Meta Spark recommends 50k per object with 150k total per effect, and Effect House is the lowest at 20k triangles per model and 60k total per effect.
 That's all a bunch of very dry information, but essentially you want to keep things as low-poly as reasonably possible.

 If you sculpted some awesome 3D character in Zbrush, you are going to have to do some retopologizing to get that poly count low enough.
 If you are downloading a character from TurboSquid, take a look at the poly count; if it is too high you'll have to do some tweaking to make it all fit.
 Creating assets for AR is much more similar to creating game-ready assets than it is to creating assets for film or TV.